cachengo/recipes/vaultwarden/README.md

 1. Open your web browser, in the url use either the local or remote ip address of your server and at the end put /admin.
 (Example: http://192.168.1.2/admin or [http://fde5:ef2d:1377:3a9f:2499:93f5:9159:4f10/admin]

 2. Once you've reached the admin page you should be prompted with a login screen.
 Use the password you set in the parameters section of the instillation to login.

+3. From there you can create and control all the vaults, orgs, and users.